Home About Dr.Mazumdar Terms and Conditions Site Map

 The main cause for the occurance of menstruation is the withdrawal of the ovarian hormones - oestrogen and progesterone - due to the degeneration of the corpus luteum in the ovaries at the end of the ovarian cycle.

 The lack of hormones causes the endometrium to shrink.
-The blood vessels of this region become highly coiled on themselves, blood stagnates, and the cells get necrosed due to unavailability of blood.
+The blood vessels of this region become highly coiled on themselves and the blood stagnates in these coils.
+The endometrial cells get necrosed due to unavailability of blood.
 The endometrial tissue soon dies off and passes out of the uterus and vagina as menstrual bleeding.

 Once the menstrual bleeding stops there is a short duration of about 48 hours when the endometrium rests and repairs itself ('resting phase').
 At this time, the endometrium is disorganized and chaotic and only about 1mm thick.